-1.18 Datapoint Specific Hint
+2.17 Datapoint Specific Hint

 Hints may also be targeted to specific data points within an asset by using the datapoint hint.
-A datapoint hint takes a JSON object as it's value, this object defines the name of the datapoint and the hint to apply.
+A datapoint hint takes a JSON object as its value; the object defines the name of the datapoint and the hint to apply.